novayo/LeetCode/0718_Maximum_Length_of_Repeated_Subarray/README.md

 * Memory Usage: 17.5 MB, less than 81.69% of Python3 online submissions for Maximum Length of Repeated Subarray.

 > binary search + sliding window

+---

+try_5.py: O(mn) O(min(m,n))

+* Runtime: 2248 ms, faster than 28.88% of Python3 online submissions for Maximum Length of Repeated Subarray.
+* Memory Usage: 16.3 MB, less than 93.66% of Python3 online submissions for Maximum Length of Repeated Subarray.

+> dp optimized